What Does Code P0016 Mean?

 We've partnered with RepairPal to recommend trustworthy shops in your area.
 Enter your details to see certified shops near you that offer upfront estimates, guaranteed fair pricing, and a minimum 12-month, 12,000-mile warranty.

-In order for the engine to run smoothly and efficiently, it has to know exactly where the camshaft and crankshaft is in its rotation.
+In order for the engine to run smoothly and efficiently, it has to know exactly what positions the camshaft and crankshaft are in their rotation.
 It does this by monitoring them using the Camshaft Position Sensor(s) and Crankshaft Position Sensor.
 If the Engine Control Module (ECM) detects that the bank 1 intake camshaft and crankshaft are not in the correct position, it will trigger code P0016.

 - Check Engine Light

 - Timing chain noise

 - No noticeable adverse conditions in some cases

 With a cam or crank position sensor fault, the first step is to get it diagnosed to figure out what is causing the problem.

 If your vehicle has this fault and you’re not comfortable diagnosing this issue at home, we recommend finding a RepairPal certified shop nearby to pinpoint the problem and give an accurate estimate for repairs.